 I think both hats are nice and they are a great alternative to the standard baseball caps.
 Now I am thinking about making one from real leather for colder days.
 What do you think?

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to make a DIY hat and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to the article later when you need this information on , and follow me on Pinterest for more tips, tutorials, and inspiration!

 Ready to take the next step in your sewing journey?
 Check out more step-by-step tutorials from my blog and don’t forget to share!